Posture is a critical component of the human condition

 Back Pain Is An Epidemic!

-Most back pain is not caused by trauma resulting from a car crash, or a fall.
-Instead, most back pain is considered insidious - for no known reason.
-There is a reason though.
-It is a result of bad posture or postural related issues.
-I believe
+Most back pain is not caused by a traumatic event like a car crash, or a fall.
+Instead, most back pain is insidious - for no known reason.
+Rather it is an accumulation of minor injuries coupled with bad posture or poor postural habits.

 For more information about poor posture and health click here.